tytydraco/yessleep/out/The_dying_boy.md

 “Jesus…”

 “Four months later, the puppet was left on Randy’s porch with a note explaining that it was his son.
 Made by someone who cared.
-It only requires true belief to live.”
+It only required true belief to live.”

 “That’s the dumbest -” I started saying before being cut off.